sabertazimi/awesome-notes/computerScience/virtualization/virtBasicNotes.md

 Direct segments are aligned to the base page size, so page offset bits are omitted from these registers (e.g., 12 bits for 4KB pages)

-Without real direct-segment hardware, we emulate directsegment functionalities using 4KB pages
+Without real direct segment hardware, we emulate direct segment functionalities using 4KB pages

 More specifically, we modify Linux’s page fault handler so that on a page fault within the primary region it calculates the corresponding physical address from the faulting virtual page number.

-If VAfault is the 4KB page-aligned virtual address of a faulting page, then our modified page-fault handler first checks if BASE ≤ VAfault < LIMIT.
+If VA fault is the 4KB page-aligned virtual address of a faulting page, then our modified page-fault handler first checks if BASE ≤ VA fault < LIMIT.
+If so,
-If so, the handler adds a mapping from VAfault to VAfault + OFFSET to the page table.
+the handler adds a mapping from VA fault to VA fault + OFFSET to the page table.

 #### Software Support